bouletmarc/BMBurner/README.md

 3. Clic on 'Connect Device' button to connect to your BMBurner
 4. Clic on the 'Update Firmware' button!

-**If you have a BMBurner v2.5 or above, you must 'jump' the jumper nearby the ft232rl chipset with a paperclip by exemple and at the same time than you are clicking on the 'Update Firmware' button otherwise the firmware won't install in the BMBurner**
+**If you have a BMBurner v2.5 or above, you must 'jump' the jumper nearby the Power Switch with a paperclip (by exemple) and at the same time than you are clicking on the 'Update Firmware' button otherwise the firmware won't install in the BMBurner**

 # Compatible Chips List (for BMBurner V2.X):
 - 27C256 (Read-Only)